xnikug/oop-lab/README.md

 This lab focuses on object-oriented programming (OOP) principles using Java.
 Examples include to create a display management application, and to handle text data from files.

+## Features

+-`Display Class`: Represents individual display monitors with properties such as width, height, pixels per inch (PPI), and model.
+It includes methods for comparing size and sharpness between displays.

+-`Assistant Class`: Acts as a manager for multiple display objects, enabling the assignment of displays and facilitating comparisons between them.
+It also provides functionality to "purchase" a display by removing it from the list.

+-`FileReader Functionality`: A separate class is utilized to read data from text files, allowing users to import display specifications from an external source.
+This feature demonstrates how to handle file input in Java and process the data for creating display objects.

+-`User Interaction`: A menu-driven interface allows users to create displays, assign them to the assistant, and compare their specifications.
+This interaction illustrates how OOP concepts like encapsulation and modularity can enhance code organization and reusability.

 ## Class Overview

 ### 1. Display